Nursing homes push governors for legal immunity during COVID-19 crisis

 Mark Parkinson, president of the American Health Care Association, which represents more than 14,000 for-profit nursing homes, said in a statement, "Long-term care workers and centers are on the frontline of this pandemic response and it is critical that states provide the necessary liability protection staff and providers need to provide care during this difficult time without fear of reprisal."

-LeadingAge, which represents 6,000 nonprofit nursing homes, says it has been working with the American Health Care Association to pursue "legal immunity for providers across the continuum of aging services for all claims that would arise out of actions related to combatting the COVID-19 pandemic."
+LeadingAge, which represents nonprofit providers of aging services, including 2,000-plus nursing homes, says it has been working with the American Health Care Association to pursue "legal immunity for providers across the continuum of aging services for all claims that would arise out of actions related to combatting the COVID-19 pandemic."

 Industry executives say claims of extreme neglect could still be pursued in court.